I must admit to being a cork snob.

 There is a great series of photos that explain the production process here:

 Cork is a fascinating natural product.
-The cells are 50% air.
+The cells contain 50% air.

 Now not just used as a stopper, cork is being increasingly used in innovative ways in automotive and aerospace as well as in structural design.
-It has long been used in musical instruments, as an insulator in footwear, a component in friction reducing machinery, and as a part of the paper pick-up mechanism in laser printers.
+It has long been used:

 As part of the manufacturing process, cork is boiled.
 After one hour, the cells expand into a much tighter cell structure than its original wrinkled form.